camgunz/cmp/README.md

 required to build it, and it generates no compilation errors in either clang or gcc.

+## Versioning

+CMP's versions are single integers.
+I don't use semantic versioning because I don't guarantee that any version is completely compatible with any other.
+In general, semantic versioning provides a false sense of security.
+You should be evaluating compatibility yourself, not relying on some stranger's versioning convention.

+# Stability

+I only guarantee stability for versions released on [the releases page](releases).
+While rare, both `master` and `develop` branches may have errors or mismatched versions.

 ## Backwards Compatibility

 Version 4 of the MessagePack spec has no `BIN` type, and provides no `STR8`